Protecting against malware in macOS

 The first layer of defense is designed to inhibit the distribution of malware, and prevent it from launching even once—this is the goal of the App Store, and Gatekeeper combined with Notarization.

-The next layer of defense is to ensure that if malware appears on any Mac, it’s quickly identified and blocked, both to halt spread and to remediate the Mac systems it’s already gained a foothold on.
+The next layer of defense is to help ensure that if malware appears on any Mac, it’s quickly identified and blocked, both to halt spread and to remediate the Mac systems it’s already gained a foothold on.
 XProtect adds to this defense, along with Gatekeeper and Notarization.

 Finally, MRT acts to remediate malware that has managed to successfully execute.